SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 2. In the resulting dialog box,
 	* to add a new firmware, enter a name for the firmware (and confirm it by clicking **Create new** in the upcoming window), add a description and its version (all required).
 	* to add a new version, select the firmware for which you want to add a new version from the dropdown list in the **Firmware** field and enter a version.
-3. You can define the device type filter when adding a new firmware.
+3. Optionally, you can define the device type filter when adding a new firmware.
 3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.